 Once the loan is sold to the investor it frees up capital to go and originate more mortgage loan applications.
-The sold mortgage is then stripped down into tranches: streams of principle and interest payments.
-These tranches are then packaged together into mortgage backed securities and resold to thousands of investors each holding only a small piece of your original mortgage or loan.
+The sold mortgage is then stripped down into tranches: streams of principal and interest payments.
+These tranches are then packaged together into mortgage-backed securities and resold to thousands of investors each holding only a small piece of your original mortgage or loan.

 When the loan is refinanced there are three possible stakeholders: